maxvanspengler/hyperbolic_learning_library/README.md

 ## Installation

-HLL was written for Python 3.10+ and PyTorch 1.11+.
+The Hyperbolic Learning Library was written for Python 3.10+ and PyTorch 1.11+.

 It's recommended to have a
-working PyTorch installation before setting up HLL:
+working PyTorch installation before setting up HypLL:

 * [PyTorch](https://pytorch.org/get-started/locally/) installation instructions.